lohitpt252003/DATA/blueprint/README.md

 -   `solution.md`: A Markdown template for a detailed explanation of the solution, including the approach, complexity analysis, and code snippets.
 -   `solution.tex`: A LaTeX template for creating a high-quality PDF version of the solution explanation.

+## Validator Blueprint (`validator/`)

+The `validator` blueprint provides a template for creating a custom judge for a problem.

+-   `validator.py`: A generic Python script that reads the user's output and the test case input, and then compares them.
+It provides a basic structure for writing custom validation logic.

 ## Content Guidelines

 ### Mathematical Notation